Venser512/xtts-api-server/README.md

-### This is part of talk-llama-fast.
+### This is part of TG VIDEO BOT.
 Don't use installation guide at current page here, it is outdated and left for legacy.
-Full and actual instruction how to install is here: https://github.com/Mozer/talk-llama-fast
+Full and actual instruction how to install is here: https://github.com/Venser512/tg_video_bot

 Old and original readme: